 Abstract

 Grocery retailers need accurate forecasts at SKU level for their inventory management decisions.
 Previous studies have developed forecasting models which incorporate the effect of various marketing activities including prices and promotions.
 These models, however, do not consider that the effect of these marketing activities on product sales may not be constant over time.
-Under such a circumstance, the models could be subject to the structural break problem, i.e., the models with constant parameters are unable to capture the varying effect of the marketing activities.
+Under such a circumstance, the models could be subject to the structural change problem, i.e., the models with constant parameters are unable to capture the varying effect of the marketing activities.
 As a result, the generated forecasts may potentially be biased and less accurate.
-In this study, we propose new forecasting methods for retail product sales by taking into account the problem of structural break.
+In this study, we propose new forecasting methods for retail product sales by taking into account the problem of structural change.
 Our methods generate more accurate forecasts compared to conventional models which assume constant parameters for various marketing activities.

 Keywords: